SEND at Pennington Infant School

-At Pennington Infant School, our goal is to develop the whole child in an inclusive learning environment where they can develop to their full potential and feel content, safe, and secure.
+At Pennington Infant School, our goal is to develop the whole child in an inclusive learning environment where they can develop to their full potential and feel content, safe and secure.

 All teachers at Pennington Infant School deliver Quality First Inclusive teaching, personalising provision when needed and adapting the learning environment to suit the needs of all pupils.
 All children have access to a broad and balanced curriculum that provides opportunities of all learners to succeed and achieve.
-Children with SEND have access to further enrichment activities and interventions to help them overcome their barriers to learning.
+Children with SEND have access to further enrichment activities and interventions to help them overcome barriers to learning.

-The provision for children with SEND at Pennington Infant School strives to develop their global development, allowing them to develop independence in their learning, as well as giving them the motivation and confidence that they need to be life-long learners.
+The provision for children with SEND at Pennington Infant School strives to develop their global development, allowing them to develop independence in their learning, as well as giving them the motivation and confidence that they needs to be life-long learners.

-How are SEN needs identified?
+How are SEND needs identified?

-Children with SEN have a significantly greater difficulty in learning than the majority of others of the same age, or they have a disability which makes it difficult for them to use the facilities normally provided for others of the same age in mainstream schools.
+Children with SEND have a significantly greater difficulty in learning that the majority of others of the same age, or they have a disability which makes it difficult for them to use the facilities normally provided for others of the same age in mainstream schools.
 Someone has a disability if they have a physical or mental impairment which has a substantial and long-term adverse effect on their ability to carry out day-to-day activities.

-Children who are identified as having a SEN are recorded on our school SEND Register as ‘SEN Support’.
-Some children then make very good progress or their needs change and we may no longer feel that they need to be listed as SEN Support; these children will continued to be monitored closely by their class teacher and the SENDCo.
-Some children have a greater level of need and have an Education and Health Care Plan (EHC Plan).
+Children who are identified as having SEND are recorded on our SEND Register as 'SEND Support'.
+Some children then make very good progress of their needs change and we may no longer feel that they need to be listed as SEND Support; these children will continue to be monitored closely by they class teacher and the SENDCo.
+Some children have a greater level of need and have an Education and Health Care Plan (EHC Plan)

-What is SEN Support?
+What is SEND Support?

-SEN support is provision that is needed which is ‘different from, or in addition to’ the usual school activities and curriculum.
+SEND Support is provision that is needed which is 'different from, or in addition to' the usual school activities and curriculum.
 This might include:

 Our SEND Information Report outlines our provision for pupils with SEND and how we will implement our SEND Policy.